 Theme 3: Supporting the Workforce

 CPOC will be drafting a perioperative care curriculum that transcends the multidisciplinary workforce and can support the advancement of perioperative care.
-More information on this project will be available in summer 2021.
+More information on this project will be available in late 2022.

 Theme 4: Influencing Policy